September 25th

 Meaning of the subhAShita:

-It is rather a blessing to wander in the mountains and caves with wild animals than keeping the company of the foolish even if it is in the palatial quarters of Indra (the king of Gods)!
+It is rather a blessing to wander in the mountains and caves with wild animals than keep the company of the foolish even if it is in the palatial quarters of Indra (the king of the demigods)!

 Commentary:

-Many times, the company of the idiotic brings about adverse consequences for the others around.
-There is no fruitful outcome for anyone.
-Time and effort go futile or even become detrimental to one's progress.
-Time and again, it has been seen that 'bad company corrupts good character'.
-Isn't it better to keep your sanity than working on redoing it again!
+The company of fools often brings adverse consequences to those around them.
+It yields no fruitful outcomes, rendering time and effort futile or even detrimental to one’s progress.
+Time and again, it has been proven: “Bad company corrupts good character.”
+Isn’t it wiser to preserve your sanity than to rebuild it?

-Someone jokingly said, 'Go to heaven for the climate and to hell for the company'!
-In reality, if the company is bad, reject the climate too :).
+As the saying humorously goes, “Go to Heaven for the climate and Hell for the company.”
+In reality, if the company is bad, even the climate doesn’t matter—walk away!

 pada vigrahaH: